rohit645/Go4Hack/README.md

 **A game made during [Hack 2.0] conducted at NIT Hamirpur.**

-This is an arcade game in which you have to dodge the meteors coming towards you. <br>
+This is an arcade game in which you have to dodge the meteors coming towards you.

 Longer you can dodge, more will be the score.

 ### Requirements
 This game requires [Python 3] and [Pygame] to run. <br>

 Just get the latest version.

 ### How to run the game?
 Download the zip of game by clicking on **Clone or download**. <img align="right" src="https://help.github.com/assets/images/help/repository/clone-repo-clone-url-button.png" alt = "Clone or download button"><br>

 Extract zip file.

 **On Windows** <br>

 It's as simple as clicking on "Save the world.py"

 ### Screenshots